trackmastersteve/alienfx/README.md

 AlienFX USB controller on your computer without needing root permissions.
 If you run the install commands without sudo, then the udev rules file will not be installed.
-Currently you have to run the command 'cp /etc/udev/rules.d/10-alienfx.rules /usr/lib/udev/rules.d/' in order for this application to work on Fedora.
+Currently you have to run the command 'cp /etc/udev/rules.d/10-alienfx.rules /usr/lib/udev/rules.d/' in order for this application to work on Fedora and Arch.

 Usage:
 -----